 Dampen the surface with water using a hose, apply Exterior Wood Cleaner using a wide brush or similar.
 For light cleaning, the product can be diluted with water at a ratio of 1:2.
 Scrub the treated area.
 Repeat if necessary.
 Rinse.
 Let it dry before treating it with the Exterior Hybrid Linseed oil.

-By Decking Material:
+Choose the Right Cleaner By Decking Material:

-How to Clean a Wooden Deck
+Deck Cleaners for a Wooden Deck

-First rinse the wood deck with water to soften the wood.
+First, rinse the wood deck with water to soften the wood.
 For tough stains, use a stiff bristle brush with your cleaning solution to remove the dirt, mold, or algae.
 Avoid power washing that can splinter wood unless you are experienced with this.
 If you are re-sealing make sure your deck is dry first (give it 24-48 hours).

 For a wood deck sealed with linseed or tung oil: